 - Local and permanent address and telephone number

 - Academic status: full-time, half-time, less than half-time

 - Plan of Concentration (major area of study)

 - Degree(s) conferred, including dates and any honors or awards

 - Photographs and digital images

-Marlboro College has authorized the National Student Clearinghouse to act as its agent for all degree and enrollment verifications for the Marlboro campus.
+Marlboro College authorized the National Student Clearinghouse to act as its agent for all degree and enrollment verifications for the Marlboro campus.
 Please visit the Clearinghouse online at www.studentclearinghouse.org or contact them by phone at 703-742-4200.

-It shall be unlawful to:
+It was unlawful to:

 - Discharge firearms on college property within the Safety Zone;